Updated 26 Feb 2026

-Live in the city of swimming pools and sunshine with a furry friend, or thinking about house sitting as a pet sitter in Palm Springs, and exploring the sun-washed city that sits within Coachella Valley yourself?
+Live in the city of swimming pools and sunshine with a furry friend, or thinking about house sitting as a pet sitter in Palm Springs, and exploring the sun-washed city that sits within Coachella Valley?

-You’re in the right place - in this ultimate guide to pet-friendly Palm Springs, we dive into dog-friendly restaurants, activities, and hikes, so take a look below to plan a dog-friendly day out.
+You’re in the right place — in this ultimate guide to pet-friendly Palm Springs, we dive into the dog-friendly restaurants Palm Springs offers, along with dog parks, hikes, and activities.
+So, what are you waiting for?
+Take a look below to plan a dog-friendly day out in Palm Springs.

 Boozehounds Palm Springs